 Consider also, the psychology of colour, the impact of various tones and its ability to singularly and definitively define a space.
 Different shades conjure various emotions so think on the atmosphere you want to evoke and which colours will contribute positively to this.

-Every piece in our furniture collection has a clearly defined purpose.
+As a minimalist furniture designer, every piece in the furniture collection has a clearly defined purpose.
 Clean lines keep the function of each piece clear and obvious and this, combined with a contemporary aesthetic, allows us to adopt a streamlined approach to design.

 The same principle can be applied to our homes when they require reinvention - rooms and spaces need to marry form and function effortlessly, an integral aspect that can be easily lost with the passage of time, under the clutter of everyday life.